More about the ‘Ghost Bridge’ of Oak Ridge Reservoir – Part 2

 “You can locate this bridge (or at least, the spot of water it’s under) by travelling on Route 23 about a mile south of its intersection with Canistear Road.
 At this spot, southwest and right next to the highway, a narrow tongue of Oak Ridge Reservoir snakes its way up along the base of the mountain.
 This follows the original route of the Pequannock River.”

-I’ve been there, and seen, the “ghost bridge” a couple of times.
+I’ve been there, and seen, the “ghost bridge” a few times.
 If you think you can find it, refer to the aerial photo.

 Aerial view of Oak Ridge Reservoir showing the bridge.